 Rock of Ages

 Rock of Ages is a “jukebox musical” with a score of songs from some of the 1980s most popular bands (Styx, Whitesnake, Poison, Starship, Foreigner, Joan Jett, REO Speedwagon, Pat Benatar, Twisted Sister, and more).
 Its story is set in and around the LA Sunset Strip in the mid to late eighties and concerns aspiring rocker Drew; innocent aspiring actress turned stripper Sherrie; Lonny and Dennis, who work at the Bourbon Room rock club; Hertz and Franz, German developers who want to destroy the strip and create a clean, pure, and efficient environment free of rock; Regina, a city planner who wants to stop them and save the strip; Stacee, a rock star; and Justice, who runs a nearby strip joint.

 Rock of Ages contains strong language and adult themes.
 It should be pointed out that the show’s depiction of heavy metal culture is done with affectionate humor and irony (tongue firmly in cheek).
-(Sample: the pre-show announcement informs us that “flash photography and recording devices are strictly prohibited.
-Unless, of course, you are really, really hot and willing to show us your breasts.
-Furthermore, all cell phones should be turned off, text messaging makes you look like a douchebag, and if you have one of those ‘blue tooth’ things in your ear . . .
+(Sample: the pre-show announcement informs us that “Flash photography and recording devices are strictly prohibited.
+Unless, of course, you are really, really hot and willing to take off all your clothes.
+Furthermore, all cell phones should be turned off, text messaging makes you look like an asshole, and if you have one of those ‘blue tooth’ things in your ear...
 Please.
 Come on.
-You look like a dick.”)
+You look like a tool.”)

 Rock of Ages contains extensive use of strong language, including the “f” word.
 A few vulgar expressions, such as “shit” or “crap” are used frequently, as a a couple of “goddams,” one “Jesus!” and “Christ!” and several “hells” and “damns.”
 The characters are creative with insults, calling each other “asshole,” “dickweed” and “dicklickers.”